Helicopter Links

 Enstrom TH180 trainer helicopter unveiled for the first time at Heli-Expo 2014.Ko Hung (320 AD): “Ko Hung describes the Chinese flying top.” ~John Fay, The Helicopter, History, Piloting and How it Flies, David and Charles, 1976, page 126.

 Leonardo da Vinci: Considered the father of the modern helicopter.
 Da Vinci was an architect, musician, anatomist, inventor, engineer, sculptor, geometer, painter, and a homosexual.
 He was considered the archetype of the "Renaissance man" and as a universal genius.
-He is also considered one of the greatest painters who ever lived. —some excerpts listed are quoted directly from http://en.wikipedia.org/wiki/Leonardo_Da_Vinci
+He is also considered one of the greatest painters who ever lived. —Some excerpts quoted from Wikipedia

 LOH: Light Observation Helicopter

 NOTAR®: No Tail Rotor.
 "NO" "TA"il "R"otor.
-See http://www.mdhelicopters.com for a complete explanation of MDHelicopters' incredible Notar® anti-torque system.
+See MD Helicopters website for a complete explanation of MD Helicopters' incredible Notar® anti-torque system.
 This is helicopter safety and low noise at its finest.

 OEM: Original Equipment Manufacturer.
 A manufacturer that sells a complete product to its end user.
 The internal parts used in the final product might be purchased from other manufacturers or internal parts might be manufactured on-site, usually a combination of both.
 For example: A Camaro might have Firestone tires, windows by PPG, radios by Sony, metal by US Steel but the final product is known as a General Motors Chevrolet Camaro.
 General Motors is the Original Equipment Manufacturer (OEM).